StateSource/rpi-win-installer/README.md

 ```
 ~/windows-installer/complete-install.sh
 ```
+follow the steps...
 and then when you can close the window close it and you will see th windows app in your desktop and open it t run Windows 11 !!!

+this will be the fastest way to get Windows 11 runnng on raspberrypi.
+3 steps ,1 Windows !

+thanks to @Botspot for the auto QEMU system *S+µ